Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 - New Jersey has played 59 games this season with more than 5.5 goals.

-- The Hurricanes are 14-9 when favored on the moneyline this season.
+- The Hurricanes have won 60.9% of their games when they've been a moneyline favorite this season (14-9).

-- The Devils have been made the underdog eight times this season, and upset their opponent four times.

-- New Jersey has won four of its seven games when it is the underdog by +100 or longer on the moneyline.
+- New Jersey has won six of its 10 games when it is the underdog by -110 or longer on the moneyline.

 Hurricanes Player Props